top of page

 AI Cyber Security Threats | Quarterly Cyber Briefing | Q1 2026

-As we close out the first quarter of 2026, it’s a good moment to pause and take stock, not just of what’s new in technology and cyber security, but what’s changed enough to warrant a rethink.
+As we close out the first quarter of 2026, it’s a good moment to pause and take stock.
+We need to reflect not just on what’s new in technology and cyber security but also on what has changed enough to warrant a rethink.

 Over the past three months, a few clear patterns have emerged across the cyber landscape.
 Individually, none of them are entirely new.
-Together, they signal a shift in how risk is showing up for small and mid‑sized organisations.
+However, together they signal a shift in how risk is manifesting for small and mid-sized organisations.

 AI Cyber Security Threats

-What we’re seeing now is that AI isn’t inventing entirely new attacks, it’s making familiar ones faster, cheaper, and harder to spot.
-Phishing, social engineering, and initial reconnaissance are being automated and personalised at scale, dramatically shortening the time between first contact and real impact.
+What we’re seeing now is that AI isn’t inventing entirely new attacks.
+Instead, it’s making familiar ones faster, cheaper, and harder to spot.
+Phishing, social engineering, and initial reconnaissance are being automated and personalised at scale.
+This dramatically shortens the time between first contact and real impact.

-Rather than breaking into networks, attackers are increasingly logging in, using compromised or abused identities to quietly blend into normal business activity.
-Once identity is compromised, attackers can move laterally through email, collaboration tools, file storage, and cloud services without triggering the alerts many organisations rely on.
+Rather than breaking into networks, attackers are increasingly logging in.
+They use compromised or abused identities to quietly blend into normal business activity.
+Once an identity is compromised, attackers can move laterally through email, collaboration tools, file storage, and cloud services without triggering the alerts many organisations rely on.

-Identity protection today is about behaviour and visibility, not just access controls, spotting when something doesn’t look right and acting quickly.
+Identity protection today is about behaviour and visibility, not just access controls.
+It’s crucial to spot when something doesn’t look right and act quickly.

 Alongside external threats, this quarter has also highlighted a growing internal risk: unintentional data exposure linked to AI adoption.